-George Harrison, guitarist, singer, songwriter, is best known as the former lead guitarist for the Beatles and co-founder of the Travelling Wilburys.
-George and his wife Olivia Arias Harrison and their son Dhani designed a house to build on Hamilton Island in the Whitsunday Islands, Queensland, Australia, in 1987.
+George Harrison, guitarist, singer, and songwriter, is best known as the former lead guitarist for the Beatles and co-founder of the Travelling Wilburys.
+George, his wife Olivia Arias Harrison, and their son Dhani designed a house to build on Hamilton Island in the Whitsunday Islands, Queensland, Australia, in 1987.

-When George was with the Beatles, he fulfilled many of his dreams; however, being a Beatle during Beatlemania profoundly affected George.
+When George was with the Beatles, he fulfilled many of his dreams; however, being a Beatles during Beatlemania profoundly affected George.

 Madness and loss of privacy

-Imagine a life where you lose all your privacy entirely, regardless of where you went.
-During the peak of Beatlemania, the Beatles collectively endured constant screaming day and night where ever they went.
+Imagine a life where you lose all your privacy entirely, regardless of where you go.
+During the peak of Beatlemania, the Beatles collectively endured constant screaming day and night wherever they went.

 We can only try to imagine what it was like for them, living their life while contending with fans who were constantly trying to get to them in any way they could.